marsinvasion/yalv-ui/README.md

 # Yet Another Log Viewer - UI
 # yalv-ui

--This is the ui for YALV https://github.com/marsinvasion/yalv
+- This is the ui for YALV https://github.com/marsinvasion/yalv